 - We do not review incomplete applications.

 - Completed applications are reviewed by a committee (see Graduate Affairs Committee Tab) of five (5) to eight (8) faculty, representing the areas of physiology; genetics, developmental and cell biology; microbiology and immunology; systematics and ecology; and virology and oncology.
 Reviews consist of evaluations of all items listed as required.
-We have no minimum test scores for the GRE; this standardized test is only one of the parameters we use for evaluation of applications.
+We have no minimum standard for GRE scores; this standardized test is only one of the parameters we use for evaluation of applications.
 Prior research experience, as indicated by publications in print or in press, or in letters of recommendation, is an important consideration in our evaluation as well.
 Decisions are made in favor of those applicants whose credentials are believed to indicate the most promise for becoming successful graduate students.

 - Incoming graduate students may be admitted to M.S in Biology or Ph.D.
 Degree programs in either Biology or Microbiology.
 Admissions to specific research programs/laboratories within Biology or Microbiology are not made.

 - Admissions are made only through the recommendation of the Director of the Division of Biology to the Dean of the Graduate School.